 - Actual results: This is pretty much self-explanatory—you should describe what happens in the application once all the reproduction steps are performed.

 - Severity: This represents the impact the bug has on the AUT.

 - Priority: How fast the bug should be fixed.
 A higher priority means the bug should be placed higher in the backlog and fixed sooner.

 Other Important Information To Include

-Apart from the elements mentioned above, there are other pieces of information that may be relevant.
+Apart from the elements mentioned above, there are other pieces of relevant information that may be relevant, especially when entering data into a bug reporting tool.
 They can depend on the project type, the project requirements, or even the bug itself: